steven-varga/h5cpp/examples/container/README.md

 auto m2 = h5::read<std::map<int, double>>(fd, "key_value/map");
 ```

 Sorted maps are written in key order.
 Unordered maps are written in bucket iteration order.
-Round-trip reconstruction preserves the container semantics, not some fantasy of universal ordering.
+Round-trip reconstruction preserves the source container's semantics; the on-disk order reflects whatever the writer's container produced at the moment of write.

 ---